Population from Census 2015 - 68,556

 Government issued Photo ID with current Grande Prairie address must be presented to pick up passes.
 If government issued photo ID is not available, please contact Community Social Development to arrange alternative forms of identification.

-The Low Income Recreation Access Program issues low income Grande Prairie families and individuals ages 3 and older, a $300 credit per individual to access any City of Grande Prairie owned and operated recreation facilities including, the Eastlink Centre (formerly known as the Multiplex), Coca-Cola Centre, Dave Barr Arena, Muskoseepi Park and registered programs (excluding any independent sports organizations).
+The Low Income Recreation Access Program issues to low income Grande Prairie families and individuals ages 3 and older, a $300 credit per individual to access any City of Grande Prairie owned and operated recreation facilities including, the Eastlink Centre (formerly known as the Multiplex), Coca-Cola Centre, Dave Barr Arena, Muskoseepi Park and registered programs (excluding any independent sports organizations).

 The credit can be applied towards the cost of activities such as swimming lessons, public skating, summer day camps, yearly memberships and much more!

 Once approved, a verification letter will be sent to your mailing address.
-You can then use the credit by giving your name and phone number at any City of Grande Prairie operated recreation facility.
+You can then use the credit by giving your name and phone number at any City of Grande Prairie operated recreational facility.

 Credits expire every year on December 31st and our program is available for reapplication on a yearly basis.